Mr. Freewalt's 7th Grade

 His crew gave them a great surprise.

-They wanted to see
+They wanted to see him broken

 Bowed head and lowered eyes